michaelballantyne/extdsl-oopsla2020-artifact/README.md

 `code/examples`, or to part of the PEG DSL implementation in `code/dsls/racket-peg-ee`.

-Note that the code in the paper often differs slightly from the corresponding running code in order to simplify the presentation.
-These differences are explained with each example.
+The example code in the paper differs slightly from the running code in the artifact in order to simplify the presentation.
+Each example comes with an explanation of the relevant differences.
 The excerpts in the submitted version of the paper also have several typos we have since corrected.